 Bill completed a Masters of Music degree in Vocal Performance in 2001 at the University of Redlands, and has performed as a baritone soloist in many concerts, oratorios and programs.
 He is former Director of Music (organist/pianist/choir director) at the West Covina United Methodist Church, and more recently (2003-06) served as the Director of Music at the First Lutheran Church in Redlands, CA. In 1998 Bill founded the Loma Linda Chamber Singers, a 12 to 16 member choral ensemble, which performed seasonally for nearly a decade.

 Bill has three grown children, who each have followed his artistic direction in their own ways.
-Johana is an accomplished flutist in Salem, Oregon; Both Jonathan and Christopher (Colin) were political science students.
-Jonathan lives in Loma Linda, CA. He has completed a Master’s Degree at CSU San Bernardino and was active in the university forensics debate club, and is a free-lance website developer.
+Johana is an accomplished flutist in Salem, Oregon, and runs a music teaching business for children, “Let It Shine”; Both Jonathan and Christopher (Colin) were political science students.
+Jonathan lives in Loma Linda, CA. He has completed a Master’s Degree at CSU San Bernardino and was active in the university forensics debate club, and has begun to study piano service.
 Christopher (Colin) and his wife Lizelle live in Los Angeles.
 He is a graduate of UC Riverside, and has served as campus chapter president of Amnesty International.

 Bill has a passion for the historical piano, and is President of the Period Piano Center.
 He has taught PTG programs on the history of the pianoforte, the Erard piano in the 19th century, the Steinway Upright, and most recently and actively, the transitional Steinway grand (1853-1892).
 A recent article on restorative conservation was published in Acoustic and Digital Piano Buyers Guide, www.pianobuyer.com/fall10/67.html